 Over the years, companies keep thinking of new ways to reinvent remote outsourcing and develop a more agile approach that will contribute to surefire success.
 One plausible approach is by adopting the agile approach inspired by the Agile Manifesto.

 The Agile Manifesto is originally developed by and for software developers, aiming to design a process in contrast to the traditional approach which is described as “documentation driven, heavyweight software development process”.
 The Agile Alliance, creators of the Agile Manifesto, established four values of the Agile software development, in which if you look closely, can be adopted for creating a futuristic business approach structure.

 - Individuals and interactions over processes and tools – businesses invest the majority of their money in staffing, overhead costs, and business proposals.
-If a remote outsourcing client focuses more on identifying goals, priorities, and key objectives instead of dabbling on a 10-20 page RFP, both parties can save on time, money, and effort and that’s where the discussion begins.
+If a client focuses more on identifying goals, priorities, and key objectives instead of dabbling on a 10-20 page RFP, both parties can save on time, money, and effort and that’s where the discussion begins.

 - Working software over comprehensive documentation – The definition of working software may vary depending on the project.
 In general, it is defined as “fully tested and ready-to-be-deployed” products.
-In remote outsourcing, the client can conduct an in-person iterative, short-cycled workshop which involves key people to explore potential solutions to possible problems.
+In telecommuting, the client can conduct an in-person iterative, short-cycled workshop which involves key people to explore potential solutions to possible problems.

 - Customer collaboration over contract negotiation – Collaboration cultivates a better industry culture wherein both the client and the freelancer can take ownership of the problems and solutions for business.